Lokeswar16/DSA/README.md

 # DSA
-Here all the codes for dsa concepts will be available
+Here all the codes for dsa concepts will be available in java